urbit/docs/reference/vane-apis/jael.md

 ### `%dawn`

-This `task` is called only a single time per ship during the vane initialization phase immediately following the beginning of the [adult stage](@/docs/tutorials/arvo/arvo.md#structural-interface-core) to load Azimuth information such as private keys and the sponsor into
+This `task` is called once per ship during the vane initialization phase immediately following the beginning of the [adult stage](@/docs/tutorials/arvo/arvo.md#structural-interface-core).
-Jael.
 This `task` is `%pass`ed to Jael by Dill, as Dill is the first vane to be loaded for technical reasons, though we consider Jael to be the true "first" vane.
+This `task` is only used for ships that will join the Ames network - fake ships (i.e. made with `./urbit -F zod`) use the `%fake` `task` instead.

+`%dawn` is used to perform a sequence of initialization tasks related to saving information about Azimuth and the Ames network and booting other vanes for the first time.
+Upon receipt of a `%dawn` `task`, Jael will:
+ - record the Ethereum block the public key is registered to,
+ - record the URL of the Ethereum node used,
+ - save the signature of the parent planet (if the ship is a moon)
+ - load the initial public and private keys for the ship
+ - set the DNS suffix(es) used by the network (currently just `arvo.network`)
+ - save the public keys of all galaxies
+ - set Jael to subscribe to `%azimuth-tracker`
+ - `%slip` a `%init` `task` to Ames, Clay, Gall, Dill, and Eyre, and `%give` an `%init` `gift` to Unix??.

 #### Accepts